The Virginian (TV series): Seasons 1–8

 In 1965, Decca Records released an LP of songs from the two singing actors.
 In the episode "First to Thine Own Self" (February 12, 1964), Boone's character sings "I'm So Lonesome I Could Cry", written by Hank Williams in 1949.

 In the third season, Clu Gulager, who had previously guest-starred twice in earlier seasons, was added to the show as deputy Emmett Ryker.
 At the end of season three, executive producer Frank Price was replaced by Norman Macdonnell.
 Conversely, season four's production was strained and troublesome.
-When Shore left the cast, Macdonnell added a new leading woman — Diane Roter, who played Jennifer, the judge's niece.
+When Shore left the cast, Macdonnell added a new leading woman—Diane Roter, who played Jennifer, the judge's niece.
 When Cobb left the show in 1966, John Dehner, as Morgan Starr, was brought in as the manager of Shiloh when Judge Garth left to become the governor of Wyoming.
-His demanding presence and tough demeanor were poorly received.

 Producer Frank Price returned for season five.
 The characters of Randy, Morgan Starr, and Jennifer were subsequently replaced with characters of a more familiar tone.
 John Grainger (played by Charles Bickford) became the new owner.
 Elizabeth Grainger (played by Sara Lane), was John Grainger's granddaughter.
 Her brother Stacey (Don Quine) rounded out this new cast.

 Although Price later left again, the series continued smoothly in the pattern he set.
 Due to Charles Bickford's sudden death in November 1967, season six saw Clay Grainger (John McIntire), take ownership of Shiloh after his brother John's apparent departure "on business".
 The sixth season also added Holly Grainger (played by Jeanette Nolan, McIntire's real-life wife, with whom he often worked professionally) as Clay's wife.
 Season seven had the entrance of David Sutton, played by David Hartman.
 Sutton was replaced in season eight with a younger hand, Jim Horn (Tim Matheson).

 Season 9

-In season 9 (1970–71), the name of the program was changed to The Men from Shiloh and the look of the series was completely redesigned.
+In season 9 (1970–1971), the name of the program was changed to The Men from Shiloh and the look of the series was completely redesigned.
 Ownership of the Shiloh Ranch was changed once more, and Colonel Alan MacKenzie (Stewart Granger) took over.
 Also Lee Majors joined as a new character, Roy Tate, introduced in the fifth episode of the season.
 Granger said of his character:

-They had some idea of Col. Mackenzie against the West.
+They had some idea of Colonel Mackenzie against the West.
 I wanted no part of that.
 Englishmen were running cattle here from the beginning.
 The English have this thing for land; for animals and crops...
 I said this old cocker's out of India and the colonies: he can take the American West on his own terms.